frogtheastronaut/moose-os/README.md

 make
 ```

-And it should install.
+And it should install and run QEMU.
 It also tells you if it can't find any dependancies.

+#### Real PC
+This OS was tested on a 2009 HP PC equipped with VGA graphics and PS/2 input devices.
+While not all features have been exhaustively verified, a large majority function as intended.

+BalenaEtcher was used to write the ISO to a USB, which boots and functions like a normal operating system.

 ## Features
 Here is a list of features currently implemented